ZhubaGoldenlamb/Developed-Fire-Risk-Model-for-Joshua-Tree-National-Park/README.md

 The results show a clear decline in vegetation greenness leading up to the fire.
 NDVI values were highest in **spring 2019**, following a wet year that promoted strong growth of invasive annual grasses that persist on the landscape for multiple years.
 From **2020 through 2022**, NDVI steadily declined, indicating that vegetation was drying and curing over multiple years.
 The Elk Fire occurred in **late May 2022**, after three consecutive years of low NDVI values, suggesting that fuels were both abundant and dry at the time of ignition.

-![Mean NDVI values (2019–2023) within the Elk Fire burn scar](elk_fire_2022_mean_ndvi.png)
+![Mean NDVI values (2019–2023) within the Elk Fire burn scar](elk_fire_2022_mean_ndvi.png) *This chart synthesizes five years of Sentinel-2 NDVI data within the Elk Fire burn scar, showing a clear decline in vegetation greenness from 2019 to 2022.
+The pattern reflects a transition from wet-year biomass accumulation to multi-year drying, which contributed to increased fuel availability prior to the fire.*

 ---

-To better interpret the observed NDVI trends, I compared vegetation greenness with **annual precipitation data** from a nearby NOAA weather station.
+To better interpret the observed NDVI trends, I synthesized vegetation greenness data with annual precipitation records from a nearby NOAA weather station.

 ### **Precipitation Patterns and Context**